 1. Gig em, Buc-ee's.

-The company's founder Beaver Aplin is a 1980 graduate of Texas A&M University, which might explain the wide variety of Aggie gear you can get at Buc-ee's stores.
+The company's founder Beaver Aplin is a 1980 graduate of Texas A&M University, which might explain the square feet full of Aggie merch you can get at Buc-ee's stores.